REGION_ID is a code that Google assigns based on

 Custom runtimes let you build apps that run in an environment defined by a Dockerfile.
-By using a Dockerfile, you can use languages and packages that are not part of the Google Cloud Platform and use the same resources and tooling that are used in the App Engine flexible environment.
+By using a Dockerfile, you can use languages and packages that are not part of the Google Cloud and use the same resources and tooling that are used in the App Engine flexible environment.

 In this quickstart, an nginx web server is launched to App Engine using a custom runtime.